Altinity/clickhouse-regression/clickhouse_keeper/README.md

 Special `perfomance.py` settings are:

 * `--clickhouse-binary-list` to test some special ClickHouse versions
-* `--repeats` number of insert each tests scenario repeats (default: 5)
+* `--repeats` number of insert each tests scenario repeats (default: 4)
-* `--inserts` number of inserts into table on one repeat (default: 10000)
+* `--inserts` number of inserts into table on one repeat (default: 200)
 * `--one-node` disable all three nodes configuration cluster tests
 * `--three-nodes` disable all one node configuration cluster tests
 * `--results-file-name` allow to provide results file name manually (default: performance_{uid}.csv)

-As output, `perfomance_*.csv` file with a unique name will be created for every run where numeric cell values are ratios between the min values of insert times for column and row coordination cluster configurations.
+Mostly default values for `repeats` and `inserts` were tested, and they are stable.
+Some other combinations can put the table in read only-mode that will interrupt the program run.

-The result file can be imported to `Google Sheets`, where `Format-->Conditional formatting-->Color scale` can be applied to all numeric cells to receive more readable output.
+As output, `performance_reports/perfomance_*.csv` file with a unique name will be created.
+This result file can be imported to `Google Sheets`, where `Format-->Conditional formatting-->Color scale` can be applied to all numeric cells to receive more readable output.

 Color scale setting example: